Message from the Interim Dean

 About Mike Madritch

 Dr. Michael Madritch joined the Department of Biology at Appalachian State University in 2009 as an assistant professor and was promoted to full professor in 2019.
-He has served as Associate Dean of the College of Arts and Sciences since 2020.
+He served as Associate Dean of the College of Arts and Sciences from 2020-2021 and Interim Dean from 2021-2024.
+He was appointed Dean on February 8, 2024.

-He holds undergraduate degrees in biology, biochemistry and chemistry from North Carolina State University and earned a Ph.D. in ecology from the University of Georgia before postdoctoral work at the University of Wisconsin.
+Madritch holds undergraduate degrees in biology, biochemistry and chemistry from North Carolina State University.
+He earned a Ph.D. in ecology from the University of Georgia before postdoctoral work at the University of Wisconsin.